PlayQ/unity-uitest-tool/README.md

 ### Another Camera

-When user click on item (button, switch etc) `Flow Recorder` takes click coordinates and uses `UnityEngine.EventSystems.EventSystem` class to make raycast by these coords to find `GameObject` under click.
-This works only with Unity UI objects.
-In case when you click on non UI object you have to define property in Helper class that return specific camera to raycast.
+When user clicks on UI element (button, switch etc) `Flow Recorder` receives click coordinates and uses `UnityEngine.EventSystems.EventSystem` class to raycast by these coordinates to find the `GameObject` user clicked.
+This works only with GameObjects containing Unity UI elements.
+In case user needs to click on the GameObject with no UI element attached he needs to define property in `Class Helper` that returns specific camera to perform raycast from.

 ```c#
 static class MapLocationClick